Solar-Gators/docs/README.markdown

 $ pipenv install ${PACKAGE_NAME}
 ```

-ReadTheDocs requires there to be a requirements.txt file in the repository for it to build.
+Read The Docs requires there to be a requirements.txt file in the repository for it to build.
 To generate this file run the following command.

 ```Bash
 $ pipenv lock -r > requirements.txt